-The purpose of the lectin?
+The purpose of a lectin?

 To defend the plant against predators like insects – and even us.
 Lectins are essentially the natural insecticides hidden in grains and legumes that aren’t cooked properly.
 And in this case, “properly” is MORE than cooking until soft.